petrveprek/obircs/README.md

 ```
 This outputs log message similar to "`2015-05-31 16:23:47 #0000000000 APP     LOG     : Executable Scribo.exe (1 parameters)`".

+---
 # Configuration Overview

 ## Compile Time

 At compile time, all *scribo* logging, logging for some categories, or logging for some verbosities can be disabled.
 In
 addition, logging for some category-verbosity combinations can be enabled.
 This is useful as an override together with
-disabling categories or verbosities.
+disabling categories and verbosities.
 Logging disabled at compile-time has zero run-time overhead (i.e. it uses no
 memory space and consumes no computational cycles).

-To disable/enable desired logging options, pre-defined pre-processor tokens must be hash-defined either in `scribo.cfg`
+To disable/enable desired *scribo* logging options, predefined preprocessor tokens must be hash-defined either in
-configuration file or via command line toolchain option.
+`scribo.cfg` configuration file or be provided via command line toolchain option.

 Examples (`scribo.cfg`):